Waste sorting guide for households

 - Kitchen paper

-- Pack biowaste before throwing it into the collection container, don't use plastic for packing.
+Pack biowaste before throwing it into the collection container.
+You can use plastic or newspaperi for packing.

 TAKE TO A CONTAINER OF MIXED WASTE TO ENERGY